JMM Special Issue Call for Papers: Deadline for submissions has now passed

 Informal queries regarding guest editors’ expectations or the suitability of specific research topics should be directed to the Special Issue Editors:

-The closing date for submissions is 1 March 2021.
+The closing date for submissions was 1 March 2021.

 Technical queries about submissions can be referred to the Editorial Office: firstname.lastname@example.org